reshmakumar101/ai-ethics-checker/README.md

 ## 👤 Attribution

-The REFLECT AI Framework is an original framework created by the developer of the [AI Ethics Checker GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).
+The REFLECT AI Framework is an original framework created by the developer of the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker).
 This framework is shared for educational and internal use only.
 Please do not reproduce or present it without written permission or clear attribution.

 ---